alabassiry/SeleniumTestAutomation/Readme.md

 	14. Restart your PC
 	15. Open Eclipse and create a workspace on the parent directory for the project folder (InstabugTask) so your project path should be: (~\<Workspace>\InstabugTask)
 	16. Import the project InstabugTask
+	17. In Eclipse, go to Window -> Preferences -> TestNG and untick "Use project TestNG jar" checkbox
-	17. You can now start testing!
+	18. You can now start testing!

 ### Test cases for UI